microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 This class has been removed.
 Please use `RequiresSourceCookerAttribute` or `RequiresCompositCookerAttribute`.

+### ColumnRole

+This enum has been removed.
+Please use `ColumnRole` static class for defined Column Roles.

 ### TableConfiguration

 The following members have been removed from `TableConfiguration`:

 - property `TableConfiguration.Layout`

+The following members have been changed from `TableCofiguration`:

+- property `ColumnRoles` dictionary has been updated to use `IDictionary<string, Guid>` instead of `IDictionary<ColumnRole, Guid>`.

+- AddColumnRole and RemoveColumnRole methods now take in case sensitive strings.
+Plese see `ColumnRoles` static class for string options.

 ### CustomDataSourceBase